MicrosoftDocs/azure-docs-sdk-java.de-DE/docs-ref-conceptual/intellij/azure-toolkit-for-intellij-whats-new.md

 <!-- URL List -->

 [Azure-Toolkit für Eclipse]: ../eclipse/azure-toolkit-for-eclipse.md

-[Anleitung zur Azure-Anmeldung für das Azure-Toolkit für IntelliJ]: ./azure-toolkit-for-intellij-sign-in-instructions.md
+[Azure Sign In Instructions for the Azure Toolkit for IntelliJ]: ./azure-toolkit-for-intellij-sign-in-instructions.md
-[Informationen zum Veröffentlichen einer Web-App als Docker-Container mit dem Azure-Toolkit für IntelliJ]: ./azure-toolkit-for-intellij-publish-as-docker-container.md
+[How to publish a Web App as a Docker Container using the Azure Toolkit for IntelliJ]: ./azure-toolkit-for-intellij-publish-as-docker-container.md
-[Verwalten von Speicherkonten mit dem Azure-Explorer für IntelliJ]: ./azure-toolkit-for-intellij-managing-storage-accounts-using-azure-explorer.md
+[Managing Storage Accounts using the Azure Explorer for IntelliJ]: ./azure-toolkit-for-intellij-managing-storage-accounts-using-azure-explorer.md
-[Verwalten virtueller Computer mit dem Azure-Explorer für IntelliJ]: ./azure-toolkit-for-intellij-managing-virtual-machines-using-azure-explorer.md
+[Managing Virtual Machines using the Azure Explorer for IntelliJ]: ./azure-toolkit-for-intellij-managing-virtual-machines-using-azure-explorer.md
 [Azure for Java Developers]: https://docs.microsoft.com/java/azure

-[Verwenden des HDInsight-Tools-Plug-Ins für IntelliJ IDEA zum Erstellen von Spark-Anwendungen für HDInsight Spark-Cluster unter Linux]: /azure/hdinsight/hdinsight-apache-spark-intellij-tool-plugin
+[HDInsight Tools Plugin for IntelliJ]: /azure/hdinsight/hdinsight-apache-spark-intellij-tool-plugin